aab01/pgpm/README.md

 PGPM/
-├── Demo.ipynb                # Notebook that demonstrates the PGPM signal model characteristics ├── Train.ipynb               # Training notebook for signal segmentation (one possible inference task) ├── Figures/                  # Figure directory for generated figures ├── runs/                     # Directory for TensorBoard logs (local logging) ├── savedmodels/              # Directory for saved models after training ├── model/                    # Directory containing the model definition │   └── model.py              # Inference Model architecture and related code │   └── unet1parts.py         # Inference Model architecture and related code ├── datagenerator/            # Directory containing data generator classes │   └── dataclass.py          # Dataloader class for signals
+├── Demo.ipynb                # Notebook that demonstrates the PGPM signal model characteristics ├── Train.ipynb               # Training notebook for signal segmentation
+├── Dense_infer.ipynb         # Notebook for inference using trained models
+├── Figures/                  # Directory for storing generated figures ├── runs/                     # Directory for TensorBoard logs (local logging) ├── savedmodels/              # Directory for storing trained model files ├── model/                    # Directory containing model definitions │   └── model.py              # Main model architecture for training and inference │   └── unet1parts.py         # Supporting components for the UNet model ├── datagenerator/            # Directory containing data generation and loading classes │   └── dataclass.py          # Dataloader class for signal data
-│   └── DG.py                 # Main code for the signal generation
+│   └── DG.py                 # Main code for signal generation
-├── training/                 # Directory for training-related scripts and configurations │   └── train_utils.py        # Helper functions for training of inference models ├── README.md                 # Project documentation
+├── training/                 # Directory for training-related scripts and configurations │   └── train_utils.py        # Helper functions for training models
+├── README.md                 # Project documentation
-└── pgpm.yml                  # Conda environment configuration file
+└── pgpm.yml                  # Conda environment configuration file for dependencies

 ## Installation
 This is a relatively undemanding installation.
 The model itself makes use of ``PyTorch`` because the generator can be used in a manner similar to a dataloader, where files would be loaded from disk.
 However, signals are easily generated on the fly.